jtkick/taeto/README.md

 </div>

 TAETO is a personal project to create a game and animation engine to run in a terminal.
 It's still very much in the prototype phase and will likely change significantly in the future.

+By design, the engine does not use any 3D models.
+It is entirely sprite based and for the time being.
+It outputs each frame to the terminal using stdout and is formatted using the typical escape sequences that most terminal emulators support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>